Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Lâm ĐồngBáo Lâm Đồng26/10/2025

-Progress overview and new completion milestones
+Overview of progress and new completion milestones

-Update on construction of main packages
+Updates on the construction progress of the main contract packages.

 To date, the project has completed 8 packages (A1-1, A2-1, A3, J2, A5, A6-1, A6-4 and A7).
-There are currently 5 other packages under construction (A2.2-4, A6-2, A6-3, A6-5 and A8), achieving an average output of 66.8% and expected to be completed in the second quarter of 2025.
+Currently, 5 other packages are under construction (A2.2-4, A6-2, A6-3, A6-5 and A8), achieving an average output of 66.8% and are expected to be completed in Q2/2025.

-According to the plan, the western sections (from Km3+420 to Km21+739.5) and the eastern sections (from Km35+900 to Km50+530) with a total length of nearly 33 km are expected to be completed before April 30 this year.
+According to the plan, the western (from Km3+420 to Km21+739.5) and eastern (from Km35+900 to Km50+530) sections, with a total length of nearly 33 km, are expected to be completed before April 30th of this year.

 One of the two sections of the Ben Luc - Long Thanh expressway was opened to traffic in February.

-Bottleneck at Phuoc Khanh Bridge and solutions
+The bottleneck at Phuoc Khanh Bridge and solutions.

 Technical specifications and strategic role